 Once we determined base package values, we determined the value of packages that start in the first month.
 A v parameter was drawn from the uniform distribution of [10, 20] for all the participants.
 For example, for a small project bidder, where the value of the base package (1, 2) was 50 and the v drawn for that particular player was 15, the values for the packages (1, 3) and (1, 4) were 65 and 80, respectively.
 We determined the values for the other packages from the packages that start in the first month.
 As an illustration, the value of the (2, 2) package was the value of the (1, 2) package times the time preference factor.
-So if a bidder had the time preference factor of 1.2, the (2, 2) package was more valuable than the (1, 2) package (in general, this means the participant prefers packages that start later rather than earlier).
+So if a bidder had the time preference factor of 1.2, the (2, 2) package sthat start later rather than earlier).
 If the participant had the time preference factor of 1, the (2, 2) package was worth the same as the (1, 2) package (in general, this means the participant was indifferent between the starting time of the package).
-If the participant had the time preference factor of 0.9, the (2, 2) package was less valuable than the (1, 2) package (in general, this means the participant prefers packages that start earlier rather than later).
+If the participant had the time preference factor of 0.9, the (2, 2) package was less valuable than the (1, 2) package (in general, this means the participant prefers packages that start prefers package was less valuable than the (1, 2) package (in general, this means the participant was indifferent prefers packages was less valuable than the (1, 2) package (in general, this means the participant prefers packages that start prefers package was less valuable than the (1, 2) package (in general, this means the participant prefers packages that start prefers packages that start earlier rather than the (1, 2) package (in general, this means the participant prefers packages that prefers package was less valuable than the (1, 2) package (in general, this means the participant prefers packages that start earlier rather than later).